-- Ensure exhaled CO2 detector is showing CO2 being detected (either colour change or CO2 waveform). - Observe for bilateral chest wall movement. - Auscultate for bilateral air entry. - Observe baby's heart rate and saturations and ensure both are improved/ maintained.
+- Ensure exhaled CO2 detector is showing CO2 being detected (either colour change or CO2 waveform).
+CO2 detection is the primary method for confirming a LM/tracheal tube is in the airway and achieving lung ventilation. - Observe for bilateral chest wall movement. - Auscultate for bilateral air entry. - Observe baby's heart rate and saturations and ensure both are improved/ maintained.